istio/istio.io/_docs/setup/kubernetes/quick-start.md

 The ServiceGraph service provides both a textual (JSON) representation (via `/graph`) and a graphical visualization (via `/dotviz`) of the underlying service graph.
 If you configured port forwarding using the above command, you can view the graphical visualization by opening your browser at [http://localhost:8088/dotviz](http://localhost:8088/dotviz).
+You will see an empty page initially before you have any microservices deployed.

 After you run some services, a service graph builds.
 For example, after installing the [BookInfo]({{home}}/docs/guides/bookinfo.html) sample application and generating some load on the